 - 1. Further work should be done to establish a relationship between the fatty acid variations with organoleptic evaluation of black tea in these regions. - 2.
-Further work need to be done to establish the threshold levels or ranges of fatty acid that would be deleterious to aroma quality of tea. - 3.
-Further work need to be done to establish fertilizer-plucking interval combination that would optimize aroma quality of black tea.
+Further work need to be done to establish the threshold levels or ranges of fatty acids that would be deleterious to aroma quality of tea. - 3.
+Further work need to be done to establish fertilizer rate-plucking interval combinations that would optimize aroma quality of black tea.